 So, instead of basing their research on how many veterans have acquired a respiratory disorder, they look at how many veterans have died from a respiratory disorder.
 As mentioned above, there could be multiple factors in cause of death (such as heart failure or a cancerous condition), so the likelihood of the cause of death being a respiratory condition is small.
 But just because a veteran did not die of a respiratory condition does not mean that he did not suffer from it throughout his life or that it did not significantly impact his quality of life.

-Another big reason that the IOM has been so reluctant to link respiratory mortalities to exposure to Agent Orange is all the other factors that can cause a respiratory disorder, such as smoking, post-service exposures, etc. As the IOM states in its 2012 Update to the “Veterans and Agent Orange” publication:
+Another big reason that the IOM has been so reluctant to link respiratory mortalities like COPD to exposure to Agent Orange is all the other factors that can cause a respiratory disorder, such as smoking, post-service exposures, etc. As the IOM states in its 2012 Update to the “Veterans and Agent Orange” publication:

 The most important risk factor for many noncancerous respiratory disorders is inhalation of cigarette smoke. […] Cigarette-smoking also makes almost every respiratory disorder more severe and symptomatic than it would otherwise be.
 The frequency of habitual cigarette-smoking varies with occupation, socioeconomic status, and generation.
 For those reasons, cigarette-smoking can be a major confounding factor in interpreting the literature on risk factors for respiratory disease.
 Vietnam veterans are reported to smoke more heavily than do non-Vietnam veterans.